 It’s easy to notice when other people have bad posture – for example, when they’re hunched over at their desk.
-But more difficult to be aware of how we position our own bodies when we’re standing, sitting, or lying down.
+But it’s more difficult to be aware of how we position our own bodies when we’re standing, sitting, or lying down.

 So why exactly is posture so important, and what steps can we take to improve it?